Job Opportunity: Housing Stabilization Case Manager (Temp)

-The Housing Stabilization Case Manager will provide housing focused case management services to homeless families that are re-housed to the community from the Housing Resource Center.
-The Case Manager is responsible for providing regular follow-up meetings in participant’s homes as needed based on their acuity level and need and link them to community-based services that promote personal safety and self-sufficiency.
+The Housing Stabilization Case Manager will provide housing focused case management services to homeless individuals and families and families experiencing violence.
+The Case Manager will provide a continuation of services with those households that are permanently housed in the community.
+The Case Manager is responsible for providing regular follow-up meetings in participant’s homes as needed based on their acuity level and need and for linking them to community-based services that promote personal safety and self-sufficiency.

 - Assess individual and families’ needs and strengths and collaboratively develop individual goals.

 - Collaborate with the Samaritan House Housing Locator and local Property Managers to secure permanent housing.

 - Once permanently housed, collaboratively develop housing stabilization plans and strategies that create self-sufficiency and promote safety.

 - Update safety plans and housing stabilization plans weekly, bi-weekly or as needed based on acuity; work with each individual or family to eliminate barriers that impede housing stability using SPDAT assessments.